quisido/sparkline-svg/README.md

 ### setViewBoxHeight(viewBoxHeight: number): this

-The height of the sparkline's view box.
+Sets the height of the sparkline's view box.
 Not to be confused with `setHeight`.
 The sparkline will always stretch to fit the view box.

 _Default: 100_

 ### setViewBoxWidth(viewBoxWidth: number): this

-The width of the sparkline's view box.
+Sets the width of the sparkline's view box.
 Not to be confused with `setWidth`.
 The sparkline will always stretch to fit the view box.

 _Default: 100_

 ### setWidth(width: string): this

-The width of the sparkline's SVG element.
+Sets the width of the sparkline's SVG element.
 Not to be confused with `setViewBoxWidth`.

 _Default: '100%'_